Search Engine Optimization. We know what you’re thinking: “Sounds scary.”

 The localized structure of a loan officer’s business has some inherent advantages in SEO over other consumer industries.
 First, most non-branded searches in this space will focus on local results, thus immediately reducing competition for rankings.
 Second, this helps inform the keywords and search terms that a loan originator should focus on.

 Understanding what potential clients are searching for is a huge factor that will determine the success of your SEO strategy.
 Popular SEO sites such as Moz and SEMRush provide semi-free tools (2 lookups per day for free on Moz with no account; 10 lookups per day on SEMRush with a free account) for conducting keyword research.

-This research can show a number of things, such as suggested keywords, how difficult it will be to rank for the term, how often people are clicking on the organic results for the term, and what the competition looks like.
+This research shows a number of things such as suggested keywords, how difficult it will be to rank for the term, how often people are clicking on the organic results for the term, and what the competition looks like.

-Here’s an example of a results we received from a SEMRush keyword lookup:
+Here’s an example of results we received from a SEMRush keyword lookup:

 Meta Title and Description

 Setting the meta tags for your homepage is the first step in actually telling search engines what your website is about, and why it should be relevant to search results.
 The two most fundamentally important items to tackle are your meta title and meta description.
 In addition to being important ranking signals these two pieces of data will also tell search engines exactly what to say about you on the results page, and inform social media sites when a link posts to your site as well.